-- Actors & Others: (818) 755-6045
+Actors & Others: (818) 755-6045

+>

-This section is intended to provide general information about rabbit health risks.
-It does not substitute for a trip to your veterinarian or more in-depth study of rabbit health concerns.
+> This section is intended to provide general information about rabbit health risks.
+It does not substitute for a trip to your veterinarian or more in-depth study of rabbit veterinary medicine.
 Furthermore, we are focusing on the most common life-threatening concerns.
 We recommend that everyone who has a rabbit research further, consult with Medirabbit online, and read Rabbit Health in the 21st Century.

+>

-It’s up to you to make sure that you’ve done your homework to help your rabbit, should she develop a health problem.
+> It’s up to you to make sure that you’ve done your homework to help your rabbit, should she develop a health problem.
 Choose your veterinarian wisely, and treat her or him with respect, but don’t be afraid to get a second opinion and do your own research.
 We also recommend that you have alternative veterinarians in case your primary vet is unavailable, and that you consider in advance what you will do if your rabbit has an after-hours emergency.